4nilsj/SecEnhance/api_security_scanner/docs/SCAN_MODES_GUIDE.md

-# Scan Modes Guide
+# ZAP Scan Modes Guide

-The API Security Scanner provides multiple scan modes to suit different testing scenarios and environments.
+The API Security Scanner provides multiple ZAP scan modes to suit different testing scenarios and environments.
 Each mode is optimized for specific use cases with different levels of aggressiveness, coverage, and impact on target systems.

+**Important:** Scan modes only apply to ZAP scanning.
+Custom plugins run independently and are not affected by scan modes.
+For plugin-only scanning, use `--no-zap` without specifying a scan mode.

 ## Available Scan Modes